thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_D.md

     for him 9 times out of 10 (hence Fleur is the healer in the family).
 Bill is not taking advantage of any real 1%s, he is simply getting nearly the best of two powerful parents.

+##### Fluer
+As you can see, Fluer is fairly strong, so it was no surprise that the Goblet
+    chose her.
+Several of her scores are qualified in that her ability to use them is limited by her veela nature.
+Unfortunately for her, the Goblet was not designed to consider that.

 ##### Charlie
 Reading the magic in magical creatures is key to Charlie's work.
 He